Kong/docs.konghq.com/app/_hub/kong-inc/acl/_index.md

 {% endnavtab %}
 {% endnavtabs %}

-You can have more than one group associated to a Consumer.
+You can have more than one group associated to a consumer.

 #### Upstream Headers

-When a consumer has been validated, the plugin appends a `X-Consumer-Groups` header to the request before proxying it to the Upstream service, so that you can identify the groups associated with the Consumer.
-The value of the header is a comma-separated list of groups that belong to the Consumer, like `admin, pro_user`.
+When a consumer has been validated, the plugin appends a `X-Consumer-Groups` header to the request before proxying it to the Upstream service, so that you can identify the groups associated with the consumer.
+The value of the header is a comma-separated list of groups that belong to the consumer, like `admin, pro_user`.

-This header will not be injected in the request to the Upstream service if the `hide_groups_header` config flag is set to `true`.
+This header will not be injected in the request to the upstream service if the `hide_groups_header` config flag is set to `true`.

 #### Return ACLs